Sex Counselor & Therapist – Career, Salary & State Licensure

 Step 6: Earn a PhD or Post-Graduate Certificate (One to Six Years, Optional)

-Aspiring sex therapists whose master’s program did not provide sexuality training and/or psychotherapy training, or who are looking to specialize or deepen their expertise can engage in further formalized training by participating in a PhD program or enrolling in a post-graduate certificate program.
+Aspiring sex therapists whose master’s program did not provide sexuality training and/or psychotherapy training, or who are looking to specialize or deepen expertise can engage in further formalized training by participating in a PhD program or by enrolling in a post-graduate certificate program.
 Choosing between a PhD or post-graduate certificate will depend deeply on the aspirations and goals of the aspiring sex therapist.

 Because the journey to becoming a sex therapist is not straightforward, having a PhD can increase patient and employer feelings of trust and buy-in.
 This requires the trade-off of more extended training thresholds, higher tuition, and the need to complete a dissertation and a capstone project.
 Post-graduate certificates require a less intensive time commitment, a cheaper price tag, and a broader range of disciplines but don’t hold the same cultural gravitas as a PhD.